 even with the concept of automation in mind, there will always be a market for low-skilled workers.
 It will always be preferable to speak to a person for customer service issues or to just see a friendly face when interacting with a business.

 But, I digress, the point is, there will always be jobs in technology, from expert it support for complex programs to researching new digital solutions.
 You just need to harvest and learn the skills to take full advantage of this rapidly expanding and essential job market.
-Soon enough, there will be an abundance of jobs for automated car support, wearable tech support as well as the already established careers of web development, coding, data analysing, software engineer, game developer, app developer.
+Soon enough, there will be an abundance of jobs for automated car support, wearable tech support as well as the already established careers of web development, coding, data analyzing, software engineer, game developer, app developer.

-even seemingly simple jobs like IT support or administrator will always have a place in the world.
+Even seemingly simple jobs like IT support or administrator will always have a place in the world.
 All big businesses need someone to help keep their digital network up and running, that is why they turn to IT services in Denver as well as other places so they can get the help that they need.